 Arrive to the airport at least two hours before your departure, maybe more, depending on the airport.
 Budget extra time for traffic, security, a meal, and any hiccups that may arise.

 Let your family and CGE know you have arrived safely at your program site

-Once you have arrived in your host country, notify your family and Doug Granger, Assistant Director of the Center for Global Education, of your safe arrival.
+Once you have arrived in your host country, notify your family and Jennifer Hall, Director of Global Education or Dawn Adams, Director of International Student Services at firstname.lastname@example.org of your safe arrival.